PhilipKoller/Questions-SDC/README.md

 ### Extraction, Transform, and Load
 The extration was done by the client when they gave us the csvs containing all the data.
 Loading was done through a script that created tables imported data.
-The transforamtion was taking out the duplicate columns from the millions of rows that were given.
+The transforamtion was taking out the duplicate rows from the millions of rows that were given.

 ## Cloud Service